The Best Soft Boiled Egg Recipe

-So a soft-boiled egg, unlike a poached egg, retains its “egg”shape and, typically, the whites are fully cooked while the yolk is perfectly runny and just barely warm.
+We have been perfecting soft-boiled eggs and poached eggs for years and although this cooking process might seem intimidating, we are here to show you just how easy it is!
+A soft-boiled egg, unlike a poached egg, retains its “egg” shape and, typically, the whites are fully cooked while the yolk is perfectly runny and just barely warm.
 But, you have control over what consistency you want.
+Follow along as we break down the perfect timing for your desired soft boiled egg.

-Don’t forget to check out my Instagram account for some behind-the-scenes action.
+Don’t forget to check out my Instagram and TikTok accounts and subscribe to my YouTube channel!
 Or give me a follow on Facebook or see what I am pinning on Pinterest!
+Looking for more?
+Become a paying member of The Wooden Skillet on Substack!

 - Prep Time: 5 minutes